-Having built a comprehensive library detailing almost all of the UK’s Mortgage Sale Agreements and Prospectuses, we are regarded as the UK’s leading specialists in this niche market.
+Having built a comprehensive library detailing almost all of the UK’s Mortgage Sale Agreements and Prospectuses, we are regarded as the UK’s leading specialists and ‘Part 35 – Expert Witnesses’ in this niche market.

 Legal Quest was founded by two Senior Chartered Loss Adjusters - Peter Goth (FCILA ACII) and Stephen Swain (FNAILA AAII), along with a former city of London Solicitor, Nicholas Chadwyck-Healey (LL.B.
 Hons).
 The founders, together with Muhammad Wasim (B.SC.
 Hons) who joined Legal Quest in February 2016 as the IT Director, and Martin D. Block (LL.B.
 Hons), a practicing solicitor, joining Legal Quest in August 2016 as the second Legal Director, have a wealth of experience in the insurance and legal professions, spanning many decades.

 Having concluded 11 years’ due diligence and extensive research and with over £1,000,000 invested by the founders in time and money, we conclude that a major error had been made by the banking sector.
 We believe that the errors discovered may entitle the majority of UK mortgage holders to dispute the validity of their mortgage if it has been sold, transferred or assigned under Mortgage Securitisation.

 We decided to make our findings ‘public’ in 2014 and the Legal Quest Mortgage Challenge was launched.
 Over the past five years, our research has further confirmed our findings resulting in this new arena of Mortgage Securitisation Claims (MSC).
 Using our wealth of knowledge and the latest information processing technology, we are able deliver a legal and DSAR Validation Audit review of your mortgage in a timely and cost-effective manner.